jesford/twitter-project/README.md

 ## Twitter Streaming and Analysis

 This is some code I wrote to stream tweets, query for keywords (like cats, or fresh snow, etc), and analyze sentiment.
-This was a project I worked on for a "Databases and Big Data" small group breakout of the Vancouver, BC Girl-Dev Meetup group.
+This was a project I worked on for a "Databases and Big Data" small group breakout of the *Girl-Dev* Meetup group in Vancouver, BC, spring 2014.

 There are two sets of code:

 - **tweet_analyzer.py** streams tweets matching your selected keyword, performs a sentiment analysis, and prints the info to the screen.
 Its pretty fast, assuming your keyword query isn't too obscure.